 Schank (2001) offers a cynical view on blended learning.
-He describes it as being taught both in the conventional way and partially online.
-The emerging blended-hybrid product neither disrupted education nor lived up to expectations.
+He describes it as being taught both conventionally and partially online, but the emerging blended–hybrid product neither disrupted education nor lived up to expectations.
 In most cases it preserved classical pedagogy.
 Educational institutions still control the monopoly of content in teacher-centered curriculum resources.
 While there are digital versions for some of these resources, teaching methods remain basically the same.
-Christensen retreated from his own earlier prophecy: “The models of blended learning that follow the hybrid pattern are on a sustaining trajectory relative to the traditional classroom.
-They are poised to build upon and offer sustaining enhancements to the factory-based classroom system, but not disrupt it” (Christensen, Horn & Johnson 2013, p.
+Christensen et al. (2013) retreated from their own earlier prediction: “The models of blended learning that follow the hybrid pattern are on a sustaining trajectory relative to the traditional classroom.
+They are poised to build upon and offer sustaining enhancements to the factory-based classroom system, but not disrupt it” (p.
 3).

-The evolution of the term hybrid is perhaps a natural evolvement of a term that was used for a while but was later discarded.
-So far, hybrid and blended as synonyms have focused on the place and time dimensions of learning.
-In other words, they refer to the varying ratios between f2f, physical meetings and online learning via digital platforms/resources.
-Yet, the term hybrid is on its way to gaining a different dimension.
-Garrison & Kanuka (2004), in a widely cited paper distinguish between blended and other forms of learning which include opportunities for online learning.
-They present these forms of learning on a continuum: f2f that incorporates technology, blended learning, and online learning (Fig. 2).
-Their conclusion is that blended is more complex since it represents a fundamental reconceptualization and reorganization of the teaching and learning dynamic (Garrison & Kanuka, 2004, p.
-97).
+The term hybrid perhaps naturally evolved, from a term that was used temporarily but later discarded.
+So far, hybrid and blended, when used synonymously, have focused on the place- and time-dimensions of learning.
+In other words, they refer to the varying ratios between f2f, physical meetings, and online learning via digital platforms/resources.
+Yet the term hybrid is moving towards gaining a different dimension.
+In a widely cited paper, Garrison and Kanuka (2004) distinguish between blended and other forms of learning that include opportunities for online learning.
+They present these learning forms on a continuum: enhanced f2f that incorporates technology, blended learning, and online learning (Fig. 2).
+Their conclusion is that blended is more complex since it represents a fundamental reconceptualization and reorganization of the teaching and learning dynamics.

-Figure 2 A continuum of e-learning, Garison & Kanuka (2004)
+Figure 2 A continuum of e-learning (from Garrison & Kanuka, 2004).

-Twigg (2003) classifies blended learning as five models: The replacement model.
-Face-to-face lectures are substituted partially or fully by online material (flipped classroom).
-The supplemental model where students are asked to attend the same number of class meetings, but to access technology or web-based materials as additional resources.
-The buffet model provides participants with a list of learning activities that includes both face-to-face and online formats.
-Choosing activities and materials from this selection is according to what is beneficial to their own objectives and interests.
-The Emporium model states that the best time to learn something is when the student wants to rather than when the instructor wants to teach, therefore it eliminates all classroom meeting and allows the students maximum personalization.
-The fully online model assumes that instructor must be responsible for all tasks, interactions and evaluations.
+Twigg (2003) classifies blended learning as five models: In the replacement model, lectures that are f2f are substituted partially or fully by online material (the flipped classroom).
+In the supplemental model, students are asked to attend the same number of class meetings, but to access technology or web-based materials as additional resources.
+The buffet model provides participants with a list of learning activities that includes both f2f and online formats.
+Selecting activities and materials depends on what is beneficial to learners’ objectives and interests.
+The emporium model states that the ideal time for learning is when a student wants to study rather than when an instructor wants to teach; therefore, it eliminates all classroom meetings and allows students maximum personalization.
+The fully online model assumes that an instructor must be responsible for all tasks, interactions, and evaluations.

-The above-mentioned review of what might be called 'first generation' hybrid meaning indicates that there are two defined worlds: one in which learning takes place face-to-face, and the other where learning takes place through digital means, through distance learning and in the online environment.
-Each of them is a separate and distinct entity and their combination is a heterogeneous mixture.
-That is, it is not uniform in the types of sessions and their ratio/quantity vary as necessary.
-In some respect, the properties of each of these modes of learning are kept separate, just like oil and water which do not mix.
-Furthermore, in this mixture, most of the control over online vs f2f ratio and course content are in the hands of the instructor or institution.
+The above-mentioned review of what might be called the “first generation” hybrid definition indicates that there are two distinct worlds: one in which learning occurs f2f, and the other in which learning takes place through digital means, through distance learning and in the online environment.
+Each is a separate and distinct entity, and their combination is a heterogeneous mixture.
+That is, there may not be a uniform distribution of session types, and their ratio/quantity may vary as necessary.
+In some respects, the properties of each of these learning modes are kept separate, like oil and water, which are immiscible.
+Furthermore, in this mixture, the instructor or institution controls the online versus f2f ratio and course content, to the most part.
 The considerations are often related to the convenience of operating an academic institution curriculum or to economic factors, but they are usually not pedagogical considerations.